Linda Hendrickson

 by Otfried Staudigel:

 Tablet Weaving Magic: Patterns from Oriental Countries and 25 Patterns in Plain Tablet Weave, 250 pages, paperback, self-published in 2000 with text in both English and German.
 Otfried Staudigel has been teaching tablet weaving for over 50 years.
 In this book, he clearly explains his methods, and presents instructions and graphs for weaving beautiful traditional designs from Asia.
-The section on double-faced designs includes Persian bands with peacocks, flowers, and the tree of life; as well as Burmese bands with incense burners, parasols, bells, birds, people, birds, and animals.
+The section on double-faced designs includes Persian bands with peacocks, flowers, and the tree of life; as well as Burmese bands with incense burners, parasols, bells, people, birds, and animals.
 The section on warp-twined bands includes a valuable and detailed description of using the continuous warping method for patterns determined by the threading; this involves cutting and tying on new colors as needed.
 The 25 patterns include the Running Dog, Ram's Horn, and Star of David.

 by Marijke van Epen